Why Adalo Works for Building a Streaming App

 - Cache frequently accessed data in user properties

-Why Adalo Is Perfect for Building Your Streaming Platform
+Why Adalo Is Ideal for Streaming Platforms

 Payment processing is straightforward with native Stripe integration, letting you implement subscription tiers, free trials, and payment management without custom code.
 Combined with responsive design that automatically adapts to any screen size, you can launch a professional streaming platform in weeks instead of months—and for $36/month instead of tens of thousands in development costs.